sagemath/more-sagemath-tutorials/tutorial-start-here.rst

 We review the three main ways to get help in Sage:

-- navigating through the documentation
+- navigating through the documentation,
 - tab-completion,
 - contextual help.